 Exams and Tests

-- Bilirubin, albumin, and prothrombin time, which help show how well your liver is functioning.
+- Bilirubin, albumin, and prothrombin time.
+These help show how well your liver is working.
 Cholesterol testing also may be done.

-- Alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase, and lactic dehydrogenase (LDH), which help determine whether your liver is damaged or inflamed.
-These tests measure enzymes produced by the liver.
-But these tests alone are not a reliable way to confirm a diagnosis of hepatitis B. Additional tests usually are needed.
+- Alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase, and lactic dehydrogenase (LDH).
+These show whether your liver is damaged or inflamed.

 - Removing a tissue sample from the liver (liver biopsy).

 An alpha-fetoprotein (AFP) test may be done.
 If the AFP level is high, it may point to liver cancer.

 If you have chronic infection, you will need to visit your doctor regularly.
 He or she will do blood tests to check your liver function and the activity of the virus in your body.